Xend Finance Merchant API Documentation

 [Wallet Connect String] Set a simple text string (like your business name) used for signing web3 messages, enabling instant funding verification.

-[Custodial Accounts] We automatically create custodial bot accounts for you (e.g., `WITHHOLDING_CUSTODIAL`) to hold and manage funds within the Xend Finance ecosystem.
+[Custodial Accounts] We automatically create custodial accounts for you (e.g., `WITHHOLDING_CUSTODIAL`) to hold and manage funds within the Xend Finance ecosystem.

 [RSA Public Key] For direct server-to-server API calls, you must generate an RSA key pair.
 In the Xend Finance Dashboard, upload your public key.
 This allows our servers to verify requests signed with your corresponding private key.